tech-kishore/AWS-Projects/01-deploy-wordpress-website-in-aws/README.md

 **Tasks Completed**
->   You created an Amazon RDS instance and an EC2 instance.
-You allowed network access from your EC2 instance to your Amazon RDS instance.
-You learned how to use SSH to connect to your EC2 instance and configured a database user to be used by WordPress.
+1. created an Amazon RDS instance and an EC2 instance.
+2. Allowed network access from your EC2 instance to Amazon RDS instance.
+3. Used SSH to connect to EC2 instance and configured a database user to be used by WordPress.
->   In this module, you will finish up the work to make your WordPress site live.
-You will install the WordPress application and dependencies on the EC2 instance.
-At the end of this module, you will have a WordPress installation that is accessible in the browser from anywhere in the world.
+4. Make the WordPress site live - Installed the WordPress application and dependencies on the EC2 instance.
+Wordpress site is accessible in the browser from anywhere in the world.